QubitPi/hashistack/docs/docs/kong.md

 **Business logic and SSL/HTTP are separate concerns and must be decoupled from each other**

-That being said, hashicorp-aws deploys Kong completely without SSL and spins up a Nginx rever proxy to handle the HTTPS redirecting to Kong's pure HTTP app.
+That being said, hashicorp-aws deploys Kong completely without SSL and spins up a Nginx rever proxy to handle the HTTPS redirections to Kong's HTTP ports.
 Therefore:

-1. hashicorp-aws uses a [customized fork of docker-kong](https://github.com/QubitPi/docker-kong) to [fully separate the app and SSL](https://github.com/QubitPi/docker-kong/pull/1), and therefore
+1. hashicorp-aws uses a [customized fork of docker-kong](https://github.com/QubitPi/docker-kong) to [fully separate the app and SSL](https://github.com/QubitPi/docker-kong/pull/1), and, therefore,
 2. the Nginx config needs multiple [servers](https://www.nginx.com/resources/wiki/start/topics/examples/server_blocks/) to ensure all HTTPS ports are mapped to their corresponding HTTP ports as shown in the config snippet below: